 Listen to Les McKeown read this blog post:

-About this time of year (the strategic planning season) a lot of business leaders get hung up trying to anticipate the future.
+About this time of year (the strategic planning season) a lot of leaders of organizations get hung up trying to anticipate the future.

 Weirdly enough, such a preoccupation almost always ends up producing strategic plans that are guaranteed to generate dismal results.

-Because it’s not events that will shape your future next year – it’s how your business reacts to those events that matters.
+Because it’s not events that will shape your future next year – it’s how your orgainzation reacts to those events that matters.

 No matter how prescient you are, you still have to marshal the right response to future events when they occur.